-For the 2017 season there will be five Washburn High School boys soccer teams: varsity, junior varsity, junior varsity blue, sophomore, and B Squad.
-See the team structure/criteria for more specific information about each of the 2017 teams.
+For the 2018 season there will again be five Washburn High School boys soccer teams: varsity, junior varsity, sophomore, B Squad, and C squad.
+See the team structure/criteria for more specific information about each of the 2018 teams.

 How Many Kids are Trying Out?

 It’s hard to predict accurately, as tryouts are open to anyone eligible to play high school sports.
 Last year (2017), more than 100 kids tried out for approximately 90 spots on five teams.
 We expect at least the same number of kids to try out this year.

 Is it Possible I Won’t Make a Team?

 Yes.
 Due to the strength and quality of the Washburn soccer program, it is becoming increasingly more difficult to make a team.
 We expect this year again to have more demand for spots than are available.
 Unfortunately, that means not every player who tries out will make a team.
 The Minneapolis Park board has added rec soccer for high school and a number of players have played there for fun and or for improving their play for the upcoming year.